 Wilmington Rotary Club #6184

 The Wilmington Rotary Club was chartered on April 15, 1915.
 It was the second club chartered in North Carolina, and the 150th club of Rotary International.
 Our club's founders subscribed to the objectives of the international organization of business and professional leaders: providing humanitarian service, encouraging high ethical standards in all professions, and helping to build goodwill and peace in the world.
 Over a century, the Wilmington club directly sponsored many other Rotary clubs throughout eastern North Carolina, and is a "grandparent" to many others.

 We are now one of six Rotary clubs in Wilmington, which meet at varying times and places.
 While some use the word "downtown" to describe us, that's a misnomer.
 We are the old, original Rotary club in Southeastern North Carolina.
-Our scope and our membership have always gone well beyond downtown Wilmington, and since 2018, we no longer even meet in a downtown venue.
+Our scope and our membership have always gone well beyond downtown Wilmington, and between 2018 and 2020, we didn't even meet in a downtown venue.
 Our members live throughout New Hanover County and some in Brunswick and Pender counties.

 The club's current number, 6184, bears no relationship to the sequence of its founding.
 It is simply an administrative record-keeping tool used by Rotary International.